Memory Commands

 --lesson "Add mutex locks early"

-kernle -a claire episode "Failed deployment" "failure" \
+kernle -s my-project episode "Failed deployment" "failure" \

 --lesson "Test on staging first" \